Machine Learning with a Reject Option: A survey: Conclusions and perspectives

 \subsection{Future directions}

-Given its significance for the usage of machine learning in real-world problems and the growing attention for trustworthy AI, we expect machine learning with a reject option to remain an active research field.
-In this section, we briefly discuss two key research directions for which we see a strong need.
+Given its significance for the usage of machine learning in real-world problems and the growing attention for trustworthy AI, we expect machine learning with rejection to remain an active research field.
+In this section, we briefly discuss three key research directions for which we see a strong need.

-\paragraph{Standard settings to compare different models with a reject option} A large number of machine learning algorithms with a reject option already exist.
+\paragraph{Standard settings to compare different models with rejection.} A large number of machine learning models with rejection already exist.
 However, these are typically evaluated on custom or even proprietary data.
 This makes it difficult to benchmark and compare the different approaches.
-While some papers make use of publicly available datasets, there exists no standard benchmark set for machine learning with a reject option.
-Additionally, applying multiple strategies to evaluate the reject option as presented in Section~\ref{sec:conf_metrics} offer a better view on an algorithm's performance and improves comparability.
+While some papers use publicly available datasets, there is no standard benchmark set for machine learning with rejection.
+Additionally, applying multiple strategies to evaluate the rejector offers a better view of an algorithm's performance and improves comparability.

+\paragraph{Partial rejection for machine learning models.} A promising avenue for further exploration is the concept of partial abstention. \changed{Nowadays, machine learning problems often involve seeking elaborated predictions rather than simple scalar or class values as in classification and regression tasks.
+For instance, in multi-label classification, a prediction for an instance is a subset of possible class labels.
+In such cases, the idea of abstaining from a complete prediction can be extended to partial abstention, where the learner delivers predictions on \emph{some but not necessarily all} class labels, according to its level of certainty~\citep{Nguyen2020}. } This has the key benefit of providing a middle ground between making predictions for the entire structure and completely abstaining from making any predictions.

-\paragraph{Algorithms enabling models with a reject option in domains other than classification} Most papers on machine learning with a reject option study supervised classification problems.
-Modern machine learning tackles numerous other tasks such as regression, forecasting and clustering, or even semi-supervised and self-supervised feedback loops.
-We believe that the reject option can also be of use in such areas.
-However, since only a handful relevant studies exist, this requires more attention from the research community.
+\paragraph{Algorithms enabling models with rejection in domains other than classification.} Most papers on machine learning with rejection study supervised classification problems.
+Modern machine learning tackles numerous other tasks such as regression, forecasting, and clustering, or even semi-supervised and self-supervised feedback loops.
+We believe that the rejection can also be of use in such areas.
+However, since only a handful of relevant studies exist, this requires more attention from the research community.
+Future research can also focus on integrating rejection-related variables into statistical frameworks utilized in educational measurement, such as Item Response Theory (IRT).
+This integration has the potential to improve the precision of item calibration, trait estimation, and the interpretation of test scores.
+Furthermore, it can provide valuable insights into the psychological aspects of learning, enabling the development of more precise instructional strategies and interventions.